-1) in accordance with; a) an obligation conferred by law; 2) versus; b) to get an advantage by being more skilful than 3) legal mandate; your opponents; 4) voting pact; c) in opposition to; 5) outmaneuvre. d) conforming to a law or regulation; e) an agreement between several parties to vote in
+- a) an obligation conferred by law;

+- b) to get an advantage by being more skilful than your opponents;

+- c) in opposition to;

+- d) conforming to a law or regulation;

+- e) an agreement between several parties to vote in the same way for their own advantage.

 Ex.
-7. Word families.
-Complete the chart.
+7. Complete the chart.

 verb adjective noun

 supervise supervisory 1)supervision

 advise 2) Advice

 participate 3) 4)

-(de)stabilize 5) (de)stabilization

-influence influential 6)
+(de)stabilize 5) (de)stabilization influence influential 6)